- Reviewed by Howard E. LeWine, MD, Chief Medical Editor, Harvard Health Publishing

 As people enter middle age, they are more likely to experience bouts of low back pain.
-In fact, according to the Harvard Special Health Report Men's Health: Fifty and Forward, back pain affects about four in five Americans at some point in their lives and equally strikes men and women.
+In fact, according to the Harvard Health Publishing Special Health Report Men's Health: Fifty and Forward, back pain affects about four in five Americans at some point in their lives and equally strikes men and women.

 Age is often the culprit.
 Over time, the bones and joints in your lower back begin to change.
 Your discs (the structures that serve as cushions between the bones in the spine) tend to wear out and sometimes become fragmented.
 These structural alterations sometimes cause pain.